SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/organize/user-group-filtering.md

 description: User groups
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance so.topic: help
+keywords: user, group
+so.topic: howto
+so.user: admin
 language: en
 ---

 # User group filtering

 SuperOffice CRM users belong to different user groups depending on what type of rights they have.
-This is defined in the [**Users** screen][2].
+This is defined in the [Users screen][2].

-When you specify an item in a list in the **Lists** screen, you can also specify which user groups the item is visible to, in the **Items** tab.
+When you specify an item in a list in the Lists screen, you can also specify which user groups the item is visible to, in the **Items** tab.
 Alternatively, you can go to the **User groups** tab to specify available items for each user group.
 Both methods are described below.

 ## Specify user groups for an item